thomasWeise/moptipy/docs/source/index.rst

-Welcome to the documentation of moptipy, the *Metaheuristic Optimization in Python* package.
+The *Metaheuristic Optimization in Python* Package.
 ============================================================================================

 * :ref:`genindex`